Taisiya Sergeevna Osintseva

-Taisiya Sergeevna Osintseva (another spelling: Taisiya Sergeyevna Osintseva; Russian: Таисия Сергеевна Осинцева) (October 9, 1923 – November 17, 2008) was a Russian Professor of Neurology, The Honored Scientist of Russia, and The Honorary Professor of the Izhevsk State Medical Academy.
+Taisiya Sergeevna (or Sergeyevna) Osintseva (Таисия Сергеевна Осинцева; October 9, 1923 – November 17, 2008) was a Soviet and Russian Professor of Neurology, The Honored Scientist of Russia, and The Honorary Professor of the Izhevsk State Medical Academy.

 Biography

 Birth

-She was born in the city of Izhevsk, Russia, and was brought up in a large family.
+She was born in the city of Izhevsk and was brought up in a large family.
 Her father, Sergey Ivanovich, was an industrial worker, and her mother, Olga Vasilyevna, was a housewife.

 Education

 Dr. Osintseva graduated from the Izhevsk State Medical Institute in 1946 and then continued her medical education in the neurological residency at the Department of Neurology over the next 3 years.
 Afterwards, she defended her Candidate of Medical Science dissertation on military neurological expertise in 1958 (the doctoral advisor was prof. E.M.
 Vizen), and later, in 1969, her Doctor of Medical Science thesis on chronic meningoencephalitides with epileptic syndrome.

 Labor activity

 After graduation from the neurological residency, she was the head of medical wards of the Neurology Department and worked simultaneously as an instructor of neurology.
 In 1960–1990, she led the Neurology Department of the Izhevsk State Medical Institute.
 In 1969, a medical genetic clinic was opened - it was the first in Udmurtia - on her own initiative.
 Since that time, the course of medical genetics has been taught at the Department.
 In 1976, she supported the course of neurosurgery to be started.
 3 Doctors of Medical Science and 7 Candidates of Medical Science were trained at the Department under her supervision during her leading period.
 From 1990 until her last day Dr. Osintseva worked as a professor at the Neurology Department: she gave practical classes and lectures for medical students, neurological interns and residents, and practicing physicians.